 • Don’t try to do it on your own.
 The Lord is with you!

-• Don’t be bitter against anyone in the situation.
-Never turn your children against their father.
+• Never turn your children against their father.
 Forgive!

-• Don’t ask family or friends to take sides against your husband.
+• Don’t ask family or friends to take sides against your spouse.

 • Don’t discuss your intimate marriage problems.
 Don’t give fuel to gossip.
-Confide in the Lord, your counselor, and perhaps a close Christian friend whom you can trust to keep silence.
+Confide in the Lord, your counselor, and perhaps a close Christian friend whom you can trust.

 • Choose your biblical counselor wisely.
 Never discuss your problems with a friend of the opposite sex.